thms/alive/README.md

 Matchups: allow picking dinosaurs from the UI, tweak their strength and then run the match Try out RNN/LSTM networks

+## MAYBE TODO
+Use Rust to implement simulation and min max strategies to speed them up - might even open the possibility to use min max on 4:4

 ## DONE
 Basic model that shows relationships for Hybrids